logzio/logz-docs/_source/user-guide/alerts/view-triggered-alerts.md

 ###### View a triggered alert in Kibana

-To see a triggered alert in Kibana, roll over the alert, and then click **View in Kibana**.
+To see a triggered alert in Kibana, hover over the alert, and then click **View in Kibana**.

 ![View triggered alert in Kibana]({{site.baseurl}}/images/alerts/alerts--view-in-kibana.png)